Federalist No. 62: Proposed qualifications of a member of the Senate

-A member of the Senate must be thirty years of age and have been an American citizen for nine years while a Member of the House of Representatives is required to be 25 years of age and needs to have been a citizen for only seven.
+A member of the Senate must be thirty years of age and have been an American citizen for nine years while a Member of the House of Representatives is required to be 25 years of age and needs to have been a citizen for seven years.
 James Madison's reasoning for this is that with age comes more wisdom and a lower chance of being affected by emotion when making decisions.
 The reason for the longer period of citizenship is to protect the government from any influence that other countries could have, caused by appointing those who have not been in America for long enough to understand the values and interests of the people.
-These requirements are still the same today.
+These requirements are the same today.

 Method of appointing members of the Senate

 Madison believed the Senate should be a method of connecting state and national government.
 Therefore, he proposed that senators be voted in by the State legislatures in order to keep the Senate exclusive to a well selected and qualified group of individuals while also effectively linking the two government groups.
 However, after passage of the Seventeenth Amendment in 1913, senators of each State are elected through popular vote by the residents of each State.